CreatingChange/Beginner/README.md

 Now let's work on your index.html file.
 Open it in Sublime by clicking it in the sidebar.

-First, we have to let your browser know that this is an HTML file.
+First, we have to let your web browser know that this is an HTML file.
+HTML stands for Hyper Text Markup Language.
+Let's use an analogy of building a house.
+The HTML is the structure of the house - the wood, drywall, and the floorplans.

 You're about to write your first bit of code!
 Write

 ```html
 <!DOCTYPE html>